scjjb/Ovarian_Subtype_Mags/docs/README.md

-## Predicting Ovarian Cancer Treatment Response in Histopathology using Hierarchical Vision Transformers and Multiple Instance Learning
+## Reducing Histopathology Slide Magnification Improves the Accuracy and Speed of Ovarian Cancer Subtyping
 <img src="CISTIB logo.png" align="right" width="240"/>

-*HIPT-ABMIL is a transformer-based approach to classifying histopathology slides which leverages spatial information for better prognostication.*
+*Brief Summary*

 <img src="HIPT-AMBIL-ModelDiagram-Background-min.png" align="centre" width="900"/>

-This repo was created as part of an entry to the MICCAI 2023 challenge [*automated prediction of treatment effectiveness in ovarian cancer using histopathological images* (ATEC23)](https://github.com/cwwang1979/MICCAI_ATEC23challenge).
-The training data was made available through [TCIA](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=83593077).
+This repo was created as part of a submission to [ISBI 2024](https://biomedicalimaging.org/2024/).

-HIPT-CLAM is a multiple instance learning (MIL) approach in which features are extracted from 4096x4096 pixel regions using the pretrained hierarchical transformer model [HIPT_4K](https://github.com/mahmoodlab/HIPT) and these features are aggregated to generate a slide-level representation using the attention-based multiple instance learning (ABMIL) approach [CLAM](https://github.com/mahmoodlab/CLAM).
+## Hyperparameter Tuning

-## Code Runs
+## Code Examples
-The following code was used in producing the results submitted as part of the ATEC23 challenge.
+The following code includes examples from every stage of pre-processing, hyperparameter tuning, and model validation.

 <details>
 <summary>